-#421 SPANISH I Prerequisite: "C" average in English
+#421 SPANISH I Credit: 1.00 Year Prerequisite: "C" average in English Grades: All Fee charged

-Credit: 1.00 Grades: All

 This course involves speaking, listening, reading and writing Spanish as well as studying the culture and traditions of Spanish speaking countries.
 It is designed for college-bound students who have demonstrated above average abilities and posses a diligent work ethic.
 As part of the 21st century teaching model students are expected to work in collaboration and cooperation with fellow students.
 Students are encouraged to explore and discover information about the Spanish language in a variety of ways; project based learning, hands on activities, as well as presentations to enhance public speaking skills.
 It is recommended that a student has a "C" average or above in English.